-3. The period of Apprenticeship Training will be as defined by the Industrial Training Association (ITA) for each trade.
-The apprentice will receive the journeyman's rate on successful completion of his apprenticeship or after successful completion of four (4) years, whichever happens sooner, only on the understanding that he

-- 4. Training syllabus for each trade to be designed to meet the requirements of the particular trade involved. - 5.
-All provisions of the Labour Agreement shall be applicable to apprentices in the program. - 6.
-Apprentices hired with previous training may be placed into the training program at a level determined by the Joint Apprenticeship Committee, with advice from the Industrial Training Association (ITA). - 7.
-Under the program, apprentices will receive rates as per Exhibit "A" of the Labour Agreement.
+- (3) The period of Apprenticeship Training will be as defined by the Industry Training Authority (ITA) for each trade.
+The apprentice will receive the journeyman's rate on successful completion of his apprenticeship or after successful completion of four (4) years, whichever happens sooner, only on the understanding that he completes his full term of training.
+If the apprentice refuses to continue his training, he will be removed from the program with no standing as a journeyman in his trade. - (4) Training syllabus for each trade to be designed to meet the requirements of the particular trade involved. - (5) All provisions of the Labour Agreement shall be applicable to apprentices in the program. - (6) Apprentices hired with previous training may be placed into the training program at a level determined by the Joint Apprenticeship Committee, with advice from the Industry Training Authority (ITA). - (7) Under the program, apprentices will receive rates as per Exhibit "A" of the Labour Agreement.